Features of the Student Testing Application

 About Text-to-Speech

-For information about configuring text-to-speech, refer to the CAASPP and ELPAC Accessibility Guide.
+For information about configuring text-to-speech, refer to the Accessibility Guide.

 The following details apply for a student to listen to question content with the text-to-speech tool:

-To listen to a passage, a student opens the passage context menu and selects a Speak option, either Speak Question (stimuli or passage), Speak Option (test question), or from both menu options.
+- To listen to a passage, a student selects the [TTS] speaker icon and selects a Speak option, either Speak Question (stimuli or passage), Speak Option (test question), or from both menu options.
 The student can also select a portion of text to listen to, such as a word or phrase.
-To do this, the student selects the text, opens the passage context menu, and selects Speak Selection.
+To do this, the student selects the text, selects the [TTS] icon, and selects Speak Selection.

-- To listen to a multiple-choice question and all answer options, the student selects Speak Question and Options.
+- To listen to the question and answer options, the student selects Speak Question from the [TTS] icon.

-- To listen only to an answer option, the student selects the answer option and then selects Speak Option from the context menu.
-The student can also right-click the answer option and select Speak Option.
+- To listen only to one answer option, the student selects the answer option and then selects Speak Option from the context menu.
+The student can also right-click the answer option and select Speak Option [#].

-To listen to a written response, the student selects the [Speaker] icon to hear what has been entered into the response area (indicated in figure 12).
+To listen to a written response, the student selects the [Speaker] icon to hear what has been entered into the response area (indicated in figure 13).
+If the student also has the embedded word completion accommodation assigned, the TDS will read the options in the pop-up list when the students hovers the mouse pointer over it or presses a number key associated with the response.

-Figure 12.
-[Speaker] icon in a response (sample screen)
+Figure 13.
+[Speaker] icon in a constructed response (sample screen)

 About Speech-to-Text

-For information about configuring speech-to-text, refer to the CAASPP and ELPAC Accessibility Guide.
+For information about configuring speech-to-text, refer to the Accessibility Guide.

 - The formatting toolbar scrolls along with the page and remains visible while the item is in focus.